tmathmeyer/tint3/configuration.md

   * D: dew point

 The format parameters used in the radio module are as follows:
-  * N: the number of the radio button (0-indexed)
+  * N: the number of the radio button
-  * M: the number of the radio button (1-indexed)
+  * J: the number of the radio button, japanese (chinese) numerals
-  * R: the number of the radio button (0-indexed, roman numeral)
+  * R: the number of the radio button, roman numerals
   * I: inverted

 An example of the radio configutation for desktops might be: